LDubya/OpenKeyNav/docs/structural-navigation-implementation.md

 Perceptually Congruent Structures for Accessible Charts and Diagrams* (ASSETS 2025).
 OpenKeyNav applies the idea to webpages through a canonical hierarchy built from page semantics and overlapping routes supplied by testable application relationships.
-Evaluate the webpage adaptation independently.
+Heading-backed horizontal routes follow authored heading levels; evaluate the webpage adaptation independently.